 In the ProfilerLog you find under C:\GpsGateServer\ProfilerLog one new log file is created each day which writes down performance statistics about the server.
-There is a % that tells you how much resources an individual feature or operation consumes.
+There is a % that tells you how many resources an individual feature or operation consumes.
 You can for example see which live event rule in which application is a performance eater.

 You also find a list under CommandNotifier which users receive the most email and SMS notifications.
 If there are too many, you might want to switch to an event report or make the event rule less sensitive (see the example about avoiding too many speeding alarms above).

 Spam block prevents a faulty event rule to send too many emails or SMS messages to one single recipient.
 Learn how to use it here.

 You can also set an SMS and/or Email Quota per application.
 Read more about this here.